-Although some Moroccans are minimalists when it comes to food shopping, buying only what they need for a day or two, many homes are indeed well-stocked with a variety of ingredients which are not only considered essential to Moroccan cooking but may be turned to for inspiration when planning a last-minute meal.
+Although some Moroccans are minimalists when it comes to food shopping, buying only what they need for a day or two, many homes are indeed well-stocked with a variety of ingredients that are not only considered essential to Moroccan cooking but may be turned to for inspiration when planning a last-minute meal.
 This list will give you an idea of what to have on hand in your own home if you plan to cook Moroccan recipes with any regularity.

 01 of 24